Adele Officially Makes Her Return to Music With "Easy On Me"—Listen Now - E! Online

 Say hello to Adele's new song!

-The Grammy winner is finally back with a new single, "Easy On Me," from her self-described "divorce" album, 30, which is coming on Nov.
+The Grammy winner is finally back with her long-awaited single, "Easy On Me," from her self-described "divorce" album, 30, which is coming on Nov.
 19.

 Adele opens the powerful song by saying she feels like she's drowning in a river while desperately trying to find gold, before presumably reflecting on her relationship with ex Simon Konecki.
 "Baby, let me in," she sings, asking him to "go easy on me, baby."
-The chorus continues, "I was still a child / Didn't get the chance to / Feel the world around me."
+The emotional chorus continues, "I was still a child / Didn't get the chance to / Feel the world around me."

 The "Rolling in the Deep" singer says she "changed who I was to put you both first," but is ultimately giving up on the marriage.
 The pair share son Angelo, 8.